-To simplify your shopping, use the keto grocery list below.
+To simplify your shopping, use the keto food list below.

-This ultimate low-carb food list gives you a great idea of all the food you can eat on a daily basis.
+This ultimate low-carb food list lists all the food you can eat daily.

-It is a very useful keto food list for beginners as it lists all the basics ingredients should have on hands to start a low-carb diet.
+It is a handy keto food list for beginners as it lists all the basics ingredients you should have to start a low-carb diet.

 You need to eliminate all major sources of carbs on keto.
 If you didn’t, you would not be in ketosis anymore.